 - Once you wipe away most of the problem, get a cup of warm water and poor it over the area to rinse it again.
 Once again, use a shammy to soak the area dry.

 - Because some messes will be worse than others, a second application may be required for complete elimination.

 - To finish, grab a clean, dry shammy and place it over the whole area.
-Simply walk on top of it to pull up excess moisture and dry your floor.
-This will draw the remaining urine out of the carpet, leaving your floor squeaky clean and free of urine smell.
+Walk on top of it to pull up excess moisture and dry your floor.
+This will draw the remaining urine out of the carpet, leaving your floor squeaky clean and free of any smell.

 When you apply the paste full strength, or use the liquid concentrate for an easier application, it will do most of the tough work for you.
 Just work the cleaner into the stain and then let it sit there for a few minutes.
-This time gives the Quick n Brite an opportunity to work.
-It goes to work immediately to break apart the stain causing particles and neutralize the odor at the same time.
+This time gives it an opportunity to work.
+It immediately begins to break apart the stain causing particles and neutralize the odor at the same time.
 This results in less work you have to do to get the area clean.
 It is also non-toxic so it is safe to touch with your hands, and it will leave the area safe for children and pets afterward too.

 Urine stains that go unnoticed, and are allowed so set in are a bit harder to clean, and require a slightly different tactic.
 You will basically use the same process, but because you are unable to remove any of the liquid, the stain will be more stubborn.
-In cases of old urine stains, a steam cleaner is often the best method to use.
-It is possible to do it by hand, but because the urine has attached itself to the fibers, it will take a little more effort to get it all the way out.
-Whether it is by hand or you use a carpet cleaner, it is in your best interest to use quick n Brite.
+In cases of old spots, a steam cleaner is often the best method to use.
+It’s possible to do it by hand, but because the urine has attached itself to the fibers, it will take a little more effort to get it all the way out.
+Whether it is by hand or you use a carpet cleaner, it is in your best interest to use Quick n Brite.

 Step By Step Instructions: